Prakhar00013/Hospital-Management-System/README.md

 # Description:

 This is a desktop GUI software, which can manage information of Doctors, Patients and their Disgnosis.
 The authorized user can access the software with a username and password.
-The database used in Derby Oracle database which is inbuilt in NetBeans IDE.
+The database used is Derby Oracle database which is inbuilt in NetBeans IDE.
 The database schema is also defined well and you can have a look at the schema, tables, columns and primary keys.

 To run the software directly: open the dist folder and run the jar file: Hospital_Management_System.jar